4 Best Open Source POS Systems for Small Businesses in 2023

 - User-based permissions: Track employee performance, set restriction access levels based on position or role, and monitor employee behavior.
 Employee user accounts will also display performance and behavior evaluations, employment period, and responsibilities.

-Imonggo: Best for Small Stores Needing a Simple Solution
+Imonggo: Best Simple Solution

 Pros